techidaily/site-win11-tips/source/_posts/essential-guide-to-updating-username-on-windows-11.md

 6. After that, click**Save** .
 ![Click on Save to Change the Username of Microsoft Account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/click-on-save-to-change-the-username-of-microsoft-account.jpg)

  Changing the username associated with your Microsoft account may not take effect immediately.
 Sometimes, you may not see the new username after signing out from your account once, as we do in the other methods.
-To prevent that from happening, we recommend[restarting your device](https://www.makeuseof.com/windows-restart-methods/) instead of just signing out.
+To prevent that from happening, we recommend [restarting your device](https://www.makeuseof.com/windows-restart-methods/) instead of just signing out.

 ## Change Your Username With Ease